thombashi/allpairspy/README.txt

 AllPairs test combinations generator
 ====================================

-AllPairs is an open source test combinations generator from MetaCommunications, written in Python.
-It allows one to create a set of tests using "pairwise combinations" method, reducing a number of combinations of variables into a lesser set that covers most situations.
+AllPairs is an open source test combinations generator written in Python, developed and maintained by MetaCommunications Engineering.
+The generator allows one to create a set of tests using "pairwise combinations" method, reducing a number of combinations of variables into a lesser set that covers most situations.

 For more info on pairwise testing see http://www.pairwise.org.